flux-capacitor-io/flux-capacitor-io.github.io/README.md

 # Core concepts
 ## Microclients

-A microclient is what remains of a traditional microservices, once we migrated them to use a messagebroker like Flux-Capacitor.
+A microclient is what remains of a traditional microservices, once we migrated them to use a message service like Flux Capacitor.

 Compared to a microservice, a microclient does not need:
 *  A database